My Name Is… Hunter

 I Am… 1 Year Old

 Can I be rehomed with other dogs?
-Under Assessment
+No

 Can I be rehomed with cats?
 No

 Can I be rehomed with children?
-Under Assesment
+Over 10 Years

-Hunter is looking for a new home through SSR as his current needs are not able to be met.
+Hunter is looking for a new home through SSR due to unforseen circumstances in his current home.
 Prior to this, he had a tough start in life as he was locked in small crate and was neglected during a very critical period as a young pup.

 Hunter has experienced a lot of change in his young life so far and sometimes struggles when transitioning to somewhere new.
 As a result of his lack of stimulation as a puppy, he can be anxious of the world.
 New owners should be patient in letting Hunter settle into a new home whilst adjusting to new surroundings.